mrjmac/sorts/README.md

 While it can be done without recursion, this is much more simple to implement recursively.

-Can be hard to grasp at first, but pretty simple once you think about it a bit.

 Great time complexity, O(n*log n) in all cases

 # countingsort